Scale-Out File Server for Application Data Overview

 Key benefits provided by Scale-Out File Server in include:

-- CHKDSK with zero downtime.
-CHKDSK in Windows Server 2012 is enhanced to dramatically shorten the time a file system is offline for repair.
+CHKDSK with zero downtime CHKDSK in Windows Server 2012 is significantly enhanced to dramatically shorten the time a file system is offline for repair.
 Clustered shared volumes (CSVs) take this one step further by eliminating the offline phase.
 A CSV File System (CSVFS) can use CHKDSK without impacting applications with open handles on the file system.

 In this scenario

-The following articles are available to help you deploy a Scale-Out File Server:
+The following topics are available to help you deploy a Scale-Out File Server:

 When to use Scale-Out File Server

 You should not use Scale-Out File Server if your workload generates a high number of metadata operations, such as opening files, closing files, creating new files, or renaming existing files.
 A typical information worker would generate a lot of metadata operations.
 You should use a Scale-Out File Server if you are interested in the scalability and simplicity that it offers and if you only require technologies that are supported with Scale-Out File Server.

 The following table lists the capabilities in SMB 3.0, the common Windows file systems, file server data management technologies, and common workloads.
 You can see whether the technology is supported with Scale-Out File Server, or if it requires a traditional clustered file server (also known as a file server for general use).